 - 1. Universal Credit

 - 2. Universal Credit Claims and Payments

-- 3. Universal Credit The Claimant Commitment
+- Universal Credit The Claimant Commitment

-- 4. Universal Credit Sanctions and Hardship Payments
+- Universal Credit Sanctions and Hardship Payments

-- 5. Universal Credit and Vulnerable People Claims and Payments
+- Universal Credit and Vulnerable People -Claims and Payments

-- 6. Universal Credit Unable to Work Due to III-health or Disability
+- 6. Universal Credit Managed Migration

 - Universal Credit and The Work Capability Assessment - Toolkit

 - 8. Personal Independence Payment

 - 9. Personal Independence Payment Toolkit

 - 10. Form Filling: PIP2

 - 11. Form Filling: ESA50 / UC50

 - 12. DWP Social Fund

 - 13. The Spare Room Subsidy

 - 14. The Benefit Cap

 - 15. Disputes and Appeals

 - 16. Going to Appeal: First-tier Tribunals

-The information provided is designed to provide details of the different benefits that may be available to people in a variety of different situations including when they are in work, unable to work due to ill-health, unemployed or retired.
+The information in our fact sheets and guides is designed to provide details of the different benefits that may be available to people in a variety of situations including when they are in work, unable to work due to ill-health, unemployed or retired.
 It also seeks to inform people of the steps that may be taken should they wish to dispute a decision made surrounding their benefit entitlement.